 What is this policy?

-This policy is about engaging with families, parents and carers in order to form restorative relationships which will in turn support the safeguarding of children and young people.
-Within this policy the term "family" is used to describe parent / carers and family members such as siblings as well as extended family members.
+This policy focuses upon engaging with families, parents and carers in order to form restorative relationships which will in turn support the safeguarding of children and young people.
+Within this policy the term "family" is used to describe parents, carers and family members such as siblings as well as extended family members.

 Why do we need this policy?

-Research shows that a restorative relationship, one which is open and honest and built on mutual respect and trust, allows both high support and high challenge.
+A restorative relationship, one which is open and honest and built on mutual respect and trust, allows both high support and high challenge.
 This provides a foundation to ensure that professionals are working in partnership "with" parents, carers and families to appropriately meet their needs, and that this is taking place in a safe way.
-It will support a change in language from one which potentially blames the child, young person or family for example "uncooperative or disguised compliance" to that which is more partnership orientated and places an onus of practitioners to work positively "with" families to build effective partnerships.
+It will support a change in language from one which potentially blames the child, young person or family for example "un-cooperative or disguised compliance" to that which is more partnership orientated and places an onus of practitioners to work positively "with" families to build effective partnerships.

 What is the purpose of this policy?

-The purpose of this policy is to support the restorative approach within Leeds, and help practitioners and families recognise the benefits in relation to safeguarding.
+The purpose of this policy is to support the restorative approach within Leeds, and help practitioners and families work restoratively in order to effectively make changes for children and young people.

 Who is this policy aimed at?

 This policy is aimed at practitioners working with families either regularly or occasionally.
 These practitioners will come from a wide range of agencies both statutory and non-statutory.

-The key contact for comments about this policy is: lscb@leeds.gov.uk
+The key contact for comments about this policy is: lscp.info@leeds.gov.uk

-2. Principles /ethos
+2. Principles and ethos of working restoratively